-The principles underlying patient- and family-centered care can serve as a framework for making primary care responsive to the concerns and priorities of all.
-This approach to health care involves patients and their families as partners in their own care as well as in planning, implementing, and evaluating improvements to the systems of care.
+The core principles of patient- and family-centered care serve to make primary care responsive to the concerns and priorities of all.
+Patients and their families are involved as partners in their own care as well as in planning, implementing, and evaluating improvements to the systems of care.
 Patient- and family-centered care places an emphasis on collaborating with patients and families of all ages, at all levels of care, and in all health care settings.
-Further, it acknowledges that families, however they are defined, are essential to patients' health and well-being and are allies for quality and safety.
+Further, it acknowledges that families—however that term is defined by the patient—are essential to patients' health and well-being and are allies for quality and safety.

 Primary care providers who practice patient- and family-centered care know that high-quality, safe care requires partnerships with patients and family members as well as with other care providers and community members.
 This approach enhances the quality and experience of care for patients and families and the quality of the work experience for practitioners and staff.

 Read the Patient-Centered Primary Care Collaborative's list of major milestones for primary care and the medical home.